JuliaEditorSupport/julia-intellij/CONTRIBUTING.md

 ## You must not

 0. Break the code style -- use tab indents with spaces aligns (see [.editorconfig](.editorconfig))
-0. Open pull requests just to fix code style, or use some syntax sugar (this is not SharpLang!)
+0. Open pull requests just to fix code style, or use some syntax sugar (julia-intellij is not SharpLang!)
 0. Add any kind of generated file into the git repo (including the parser!)
 0. Violate the open source license